 Laura Gompertz Interiors

-I believe people are moving on from the trend for grey kitchens which has been so prevalent recently.
+I believe people are moving on from the trend for gray kitchens which has been so prevalent recently.
 They are not abandoning it, but are developing the palette in fresh new ways.
 Take this statement blue island in the middle of a family kitchen.
-This lively colour contrast brings character and focus to the room.
+This lively color contrast brings character and focus to the room.
 People are looking for a bit more fun, but taken as a whole the kitchen is still sophisticated and stylish.

 Jane Stewart, Mowlem & Co

 Glamour is making a comeback to the kitchen, but with a considered touch of warmth, earthiness and sophistication.
 The disenchantment with all that is austere can be seen clearly in design trends, and thus a judicious touch of opulence makes a welcome return to the heart of the home.
-Rather than overly decorative, however, these looks subtly adopt the fascination to be found in natural materials and burnished metals, or the luminous charm of modernised Shaker, or the counterpoint of glossy, sculptural finishes with limed woodgrains.
-Some of our favoured materials are highly veined stones with an exotic feel, copper and brass finishes in sinks, taps and accessories and distressed silver or gold leaf splashbacks.
+Rather than overly decorative, however, these looks subtly adopt the fascination to be found in natural materials and burnished metals, or the luminous charm of modernized Shaker, or the counterpoint of glossy, sculptural finishes with limed woodgrains.
+Some of our favored materials are highly veined stones with an exotic feel, copper and brass finishes in sinks, taps and accessories and distressed silver or gold leaf splashbacks.
 In terms of equipment, vacuum drawers for sous-vide cooking are popular, of the kind made by Miele.